Victoria Mahon de Palacios

 - Setting up and advising on trusts for disabled persons.

-- Advising on the conversion of charitable trusts to charitable incorporated organisations (CIOs).
+- Advising on the re-structuring of charities to include the conversion of charitable trusts to charitable incorporated organisations (CIOs).

 - Advising mixed US/UK citizen couples on their UK tax and estate planning.